Battle of Thannuris: Battle

-The end of the battle was disastrous for the Byzantine army.
-Belisarius and the cavalry escaped, but two commanders were killed and three captured.
-Jabalah IV ibn al-Harith, ruler of the Ghassanids, who fought under Belisarius' command as a Byzantine vassal, fell from his horse and was killed by the Persians.
+The Byzantine commanders Coutzes and Bouzes took the bait and led the charge.
+They were followed by the rest of the cavalry, which charged directly into the concealed pits.
+As a result, the Byzantines suffered heavy losses.
+Jabalah IV ibn al-Harith, ruler of the Ghassanids, who fought under Belisarius's command as a Byzantine vassal, fell from his horse and was killed by the Persians.
 Coutzes's fate is uncertain.
-Procopius writes that he was taken prisoner and never seen again, while Zacharias of Mytilene records that he was killed.
+Contemporary historian Procopius writes that he was taken prisoner and never seen again, while Zacharias records that he was killed.
 Proclianus was killed in action.
 Sebastian and Basil were both captured.